-They shall record reports that they receive centrally at national level.
-Where a competent authority of a Member State obtains such reports, it shall take the necessary steps to ensure that the manufacturer of the device concerned is informed of the suspected serious incident without delay.
+11. Where a competent authority of a Member State obtains such reports on suspected serious incidents referred to in point (a) of paragraph 1 from healthcare professionals, users or patients, it shall take the necessary steps to ensure that the manufacturer of the device concerned is informed of the suspected serious incident without delay.

-The manufacturer of the device concerned shall provide to the competent authority of the Member State where the serious incident occurred a report on the serious incident in accordance with paragraph 1, and ensure the appropriate follow-up; if the manufacturer considers that the incident is not a serious incident or an expected undesirable side effect which will be covered by trend reporting according to Article 61a, it shall provide an explanatory statement.
+Where the manufacturer of the device concerned considers that the incident is a serious incident, it shall provide a report in accordance with paragraphs 1 to 5 of this Article on that serious incident to the competent authority of the Member State in which that serious incident occurred and shall take the appropriate follow-up action in accordance with Article 89.

-If the competent authority does not agree with the conclusion of the explanatory statement, it may require the manufacturer to provide a report in accordance with this article and to take the appropriate corrective action.
+Where the manufacturer of the device concerned considers that the incident is not a serious incident or is an expected undesirable side- effect, which will be covered by trend reporting in accordance with Article 88, it shall provide an explanatory statement.
+If the competent authority does not agree with the conclusion of the explanatory statement, it may require the manufacturer to provide a report in accordance with paragraphs 1 to 5 of this Article and require it to ensure that appropriate follow-up action is taken in accordance with Article 89.